millerpeterson/millerpeterson.github.io/_posts/2016-08-29-genetic-byte-beats-2.markdown

 having to understand what is actually going on in byte beat formulas.

 To start, I needed to figure out how to play a byte beat formula in the browser.
-From past tinkering withthe Web Audio API, I knew that there was an audio graph element called a [ScriptProcessorNode](https://developer.mozilla.org/en/docs/Web/API/ScriptProcessorNode), which could be used to create samples by evaluating an arbitrary function.
+From past tinkering with the Web Audio API, I knew that there was an audio graph element called a [ScriptProcessorNode](https://developer.mozilla.org/en/docs/Web/API/ScriptProcessorNode), which could be used to create samples by evaluating an arbitrary function.
 The way this works is that your ScriptProcessorNode will execute a callback which is passed an audio buffer, and the callback